fippo/webrtc-explainers/rtcrtpsender-setparameters/index.md

 For example it has been proposed to have a dedicated `generateKeyFrame` method as part on the RTCRtpSender object.
-As specified in https://w3c.github.io/webrtc-encoded-transform/#dom-rtcrtpscripttransformer-generatekeyframe this did not take simulcast into account and created a unneccessary dependency on the Encoded Transform spec.
+As specified in https://w3c.github.io/webrtc-encoded-transform/#dom-rtcrtpscripttransformer-generatekeyframe this does not take simulcast into account and creates a unneccessary dependency on the Encoded Transform spec.
+It can also lead to race conditions where the separate calls to `generateKeyFrame` and `setParameters` might end up yielding two key frames.

-It also turned out that the need for a keyframe often coincides with other changes to the encoding parameters which are typically controlled via the sender's `getParameters` and `setParameters` methods.
-One particular example here is changing the scaleResolutionDownBy factor which affects the size of the encoded frame which usually required a key frame to be encoded.
+The need for a keyframe often coincides with other changes to the encoding parameters which are controlled via the sender's `getParameters` and `setParameters` methods.
+One particular example here is changing the scaleResolutionDownBy factor which affects the size of the encoded frame which requires a key frame to be encoded.

 Since requesting a key frame is a transient operation, adding it to the encoding parameters which are returned by getParameters seemed inappropriate.
 The